Ulmus × hollandica 'Fjerrestad': Description

+Pests and diseases

+The cultivar was "very susceptible" to Dutch elm disease.

 Cultivation

+In the Netherlands there were plantings in Utrecht, Baarn, and The Hague in the 1930s.
 No specimens are known to survive.

 Etymology

 The clone is named for the village of Fjärrestad in Skåne between Landskrona and Helsingborg, Sweden.

 Hybrid cultivars

 'Fjerrestad' was crossed with Ulmus × hollandica and U. minor in the Dutch elm breeding programme before World War II, but none of the progeny were of particular note and were discarded.